Metricsvaluation

 How is a startup valuation actually set?

 For early-stage rounds, valuation is the outcome of a negotiation, not a calculation.
 Investors triangulate from comparable rounds, the size of the option pool needed, the dilution the round implies, and the target ownership stake.
-Damodaran and the venture capital method work backward from an exit value at a target IRR, but the negotiated number usually drifts from any model output.
+The venture capital method works backward from an exit value at a target IRR, but the negotiated number usually drifts from any model output.

 Why does the option pool reduce my pre-money valuation?

-Under the NVCA model term sheet, the option pool is typically sized inside the pre-money capitalization.
+In a standard priced round the option pool is sized inside the pre-money capitalization.
 That dilutes the founders before the new money arrives, not the incoming investors.
 A 10% pool on a $10M pre-money round can pull effective founder valuation down by roughly $1M.

 Pre-money vs post-money SAFE: which valuation does the cap refer to?

-YC's pre-money SAFE (pre-2018) used a cap on pre-money valuation, leaving founder dilution unknown until conversion.
-The current YC post-money SAFE caps post-money valuation, so each SAFE investor knows their exact percentage at signing.
-The same dollar cap means more founder dilution under the post-money version.
+A pre-money SAFE caps pre-money valuation, leaving founder dilution unknown until conversion because each new SAFE adds to the share count.
+A post-money SAFE caps post-money valuation, so each investor knows their exact percentage at signing.
+For the same dollar cap, the post-money version is more dilutive to founders.

 Sources & further reading